ComradePhilos/CoYOTe/lib/x86_64-win64/CoyoteDefaults.rst

 'empty but will NOT delete the week!
 Do you wish to Continue?'

-# hash value = 176234585
+# hash value = 244286321
 coyotedefaults.txtquitmsg='Do you really want to quit?
-(Be sure you saved'+ ' your changes!)'
+You did not save y'+ 'our changes yet!'

 # hash value = 21099631